 10 April 2019

-The beginning of tourism in the middle of the 19th century led to a sharp increase of travelers passing through the village.
-The traffic crossed the stone bridge of 1682.
-The bridge spans the river Julia, one of the Hinterrhein rivers.
+The beginning of tourism in the middle of the 19th century increased the number of travellers passing through the village.
+The bridge spans the river Julia, one of the Lower Rhine (Hinterrhein) rivers.

-The village remained Catholic during the Reformation (around 1525-1530), and Savognin even became one of the strongholds of the Counter-Reformation.
-The monks built the bridge and (Baroque) churches in the small village, the rectory and the Anthony Chapel in Curtegns.
+The village remained Catholic and became one of the strongholds of the Counter-Reformation.
+The monks built the bridge (1682) and the (Baroque) churches in the small village, the rectory and the Anthony Chapel in Curtegns.

 The Gabriel residence is the former property of the Bishop of Chur.
-That made the church a significant employer in the village.
-Today, tourism employs most people, as well as agriculture and a few smaller businesses.
-Moreover, the nature of the Parc Ela is never far away.
-(Source: www.savognin-gr.ch).
+These building activities made the Church a significant employer in the village.

 Tourism, agriculture and smaller businesses employ most people nowadays.